 Major Dallas Floodway Project-Related Components

 - Local Features.
 These consist of features not included in the Balanced Vision Plan, Interior Drainage Plan nor authorized by Section 5141.
-These local features may be implemented by non-federal entities subject to a determination that the proposed alterations or modifications would meet USACE engineering and safety standards, and would not have significant adverse effects on the functioning of the protective facilities for the Dallas Floodway Levee System.
+These local features may be implemented by non-federal entities subject to a determination that the proposed alterations or modifications would meet Corps engineering and safety standards, and would not have significant adverse effects on the functioning of the protective facilities for the Dallas Floodway System.
 These elements include:

 - Trinity River Standing Wave includes the construction of an in-stream standing wave for recreational use, and covers approximately nine acres.
 It includes a canoe launch, small trails, a parking area, and ingress/egress points (launch and take-out) supported by retaining walls.

 - Santa Fe Trestle Trail is a hike and bike trail that provides access to Moore Park, located off East 8th Street south of downtown Dallas, and is about 10.4 acres.
 It crosses the Trinity River via the abandoned AT&SF trestle, continues to a parking constructed south of the planned Trinity Parkway, and ends as an access road at the north Trinity River levee near downtown Dallas.
 Construction of this city project was completed in 2012.

 - Pavaho Storm Water Wetlands.
 The city of Dallas has proposed construction of 70 acres of storm water wetlands adjacent to the Pavaho Pumping Plant outfall.
 Construction was under way in 2014.